ONSdigital/ons-schema-definitions/docs/rm-eq.rst

     An end date for the relevant reference period form_type
-    The particular form_type for a responding unit complete_by
+    The particular form_type for a responding unit return_by
-    A date which represents the closing date for a particular collection exercise for a survey.
-Represented by a ISO_8601 date. iat
+    A date which represents the return date for a particular collection exercise for a survey.
+Represented by a ISO_8601 YYYY-MM-DD date. iat
     JWT Issued at timestamp (UNIX timestamp format) part of the JWT standard exp